OEM Software License Negotiation Consulting

 OEM Contracts Are Multi-Year Commitments.
 Get Them Right.

 Most procurement teams have never negotiated an OEM software licensing agreement.
-Thomas Oliver has — hundreds of times, from the vendor side of the table.
+Thomas Oliver has negotiated hundreds of these agreements from the vendor side of the table.
 Let him help you save money and avoid costly mistakes before you sign.

 $20M+